This Weird Life Hack Can Change Your Life & Productivity

 Could we achieve more by putting our foot on the brakes at specific times?

-I found that the more I connected to this flow pattern in my own life, the better I felt.
+Personally, I found that the more I connected to this flow pattern in my own life the better I felt.

 The more I tapped into my inner knowing, the more in the flow I was and the more I accomplished.

-And the quality of my output and work was of a higher caliber.
+And the quality of my output and work improved.